VISION ZERO FOR THE DISTRICT

 As of 2018 the District has a total of 17 HAWK signals, more than any other city on the East Coast.

 Vision Zero DC is an all-hands-on-deck approach to transportation safety.
 We are all in this together.
 By the year 2024, Washington, DC will eliminate fatalities and serious injuries to travelers of our transportation system through more effective use of data, education, enforcement, and engineering

 Deaths and serious injuries are not inevitable.
-They
+They are preventable.

-By the year 2024, Washington, DC will reach zero fatalities and serious injuries to travelers of our transportation system through more effective use of data, education, enforcement, and engineering.
+By the year 2024, Washington, DC will reach zero fatalities and serious injuries to travelers of our transportation system through more effective use of data, education, enforcement,

 Education & Enforcement